 - Find, measure, or monitor an aneurysm in the aorta.
 An aneurysm may cause a large, pulsing lump in the abdomen.

 - Check the size, shape, and position of the liver.
 An ultrasound may be done to evaluate jaundice and other problems of the liver, including liver masses, cirrhosis, fat deposits in the liver (called fatty liver), or abnormal liver function tests.

 - Detect gallstones, inflammation of the gallbladder (cholecystitis), or blocked bile ducts.
-See a picture of a gallstone.

 - Learn the size of an enlarged spleen and look for damage or disease.